scriptsandthings/macOS_smbx_things/README.md

-#### Edit 3.15.22
+#### 4.14.22
-Will be reviewing this soon and making updates for Monterey as well as fixing invalid links if I can find replacements.
+Document in review to recieve updates for Monterey as well as fixing invalid links if I can find replacements.

 # macOS_smbx
 Apple macOS smbx information